Small resolutions of SU(5)-models in F-theory: Conclusions and discussions

-M.E. would like to thank Murad Alim, Paolo Aluffi, Clay Cordova, Frederik Denef, Ron Donagi, Tamar Fridmann, Jonathan Heckman, Shamit Kachru, Si Li, David Morrison, James M$^{\text{C}}$Kernan, Keiji Oguiso, Sakura Sch\"{a}fer-Nameki, Michael Szydlo, Washington Taylor, Li-Sheng Tseng and Martin Wijnholt for interesting discussions.
+M.E. would like to thank Murad Alim, Paolo Aluffi, Clay Cordova, Frederik Denef, Ron Donagi, Tamar Fridmann, Antonella Grassi, Jonathan Heckman, Shamit Kachru, Si Li, David Morrison, James M$^{\text{C}}$Kernan, Keiji Oguiso, Sakura Sch\"{a}fer-Nameki, Michael Szydlo, Washington Taylor, Li-Sheng Tseng and Martin Wijnholt for interesting discussions.
 The content of this paper has been presented in the workshop on Generalized Geometries and String Theory in March 2011 and at the String Math conference in June 2011 and in seminars at Harvard, Stanford, KITP and Caltech.
 We would like to thank the audience for their comments and suggestions.
+The authors would like to thank Sheldon Katz for his very useful comments and for pointing out an arithmetic typo in the multiplicity of nodes.

 \thebibliography{99}

 J.~C.~Baez and J.~Huerta, ``The Algebra of Grand Unified Theories,'' arXiv:0904.1556 [hep-th].

 H.~Georgi, ``Lie Algebras In Particle Physics: from Isospin To Unified Theories,'' 2nd Edition, (1999), Harlow: Addison-Wesley , Frontiers in Physics (1999) H.~Georgi and S.~L.~Glashow, ``Unity Of All Elementary Particle Forces,'' Phys.\ Rev.\ Lett.\ {\bf 32}, 438 (1974).